Jazz Bilzen: History

 Like the National Jazz and Blues Festival in the United Kingdom, and the Jazz Festival International in Comblain-la-Tour, which were paradigms, Bilzen started out solely as a jazz festival.
 Pretty soon however blues, skiffle, beat, folk and soul, in the end even punk, reggae and new wave, came to be incorporated as well.
-Initially Humo, a popular Belgian weekly magazine, was the main sponsor.
+Initially, Humo, a popular Belgian weekly magazine, was the main sponsor.
 After several years, they withdrew because they got fed up with the security branch and the riots they caused.
-The Festival organisation now had to find different investors (such as Coca-Cola, Ford, provincial newspapers), which was indicative of the beginning of the end.
+The festival organisation now had to look for different sponsors (such as Coca-Cola, Ford, provincial newspapers), which was indicative of the beginning of the end.
 From the 1980s onwards, the festival was superseded by Torhout-Werchter, which has now become Rock Werchter.
+The last edition of Jazz Bilzen took place in 1981.
+A one-off revival festival was organized in 1998.

 Lineups

+Jazz Bilzen was a trailblazer not only in terms of organization; the festival also had a legendary knack for spotting talent.
+As early as the very first edition, a bearded folk singer from Antwerp, Ferre Grignard, appeared alongside the jazz cats.
+Although virtually unknown outside his hometown, that changed forever after his appearance in Bilzen; the performance launched his career and marked his definitive breakthrough.
+Grignard was not the only one to receive a career boost there: The Pebbles, Shocking Blue, Golden Earring, Black Sabbath, Rod Stewart, The Clash, The Cure, and The Police all performed at Jazz Bilzen just before scoring global hits.
+British psych-rockers Procol Harum even made their stage debut there in 1967, and for icons like Ike & Tina Turner, Jazz Bilzen served as their introduction to the European festival circuit.

-A few of the pop/rock artists that performed at the festival included:
+Some of the pop/rock artists that performed at the festival included: